Git-K3rnel/VulnHub/HACKLAB-VULNIX/README.md

 ![passwd](https://github.com/Git-K3rnel/VulnHub/assets/127470407/c643665f-8437-4708-a3ed-e386d3efcea8)

-as it shows 2008:2008 is the UID and GID of the vulnix user.
+as it shows `2008:2008` is the UID and GID of the vulnix user.

+## 4.Privilege Escalation Part 1

 on attacker machine :